PhysioLabXR/PhysioLabXRDocs/source/DeveloperNotes.rst

-Developer Notes
+Engineering WIKI
 #####################################################

-This is a collection of notes for developers of this project, with tips and cautions when developing this project.
+This is the engineering WIKI of this project, with tips and cautions when developing this project.

 Working with PyQt
 *********************